New Amsterdam Theatre: Interior

-Lobby and foyers
+Lobby

 Leading from the 42nd Street entrance vestibule is the lobby, which runs under the office wing; the space contains curving Art Nouveau-style floral motifs.
 The eastern (or left) wall contains bronze office and elevator doors.
 The remainder of the wall contains marble panels, separated by terracotta pilasters that were designed by Neumark of Bremen and carved by Grendellis and Ricci.
 There are mirrored panels above the marble on the western (right) wall.

 Above the walls are twelve terracotta panels designed by Roland Hinton Perry, which form a frieze.
 Those on the eastern wall depict scenes from Shakespeare's plays, and those on the western wall depict scenes from operas by Richard Wagner.
 A scene from Faust is depicted over the entrance on the north, and Greek drama is depicted over the doorway to the auditorium foyer on the south.
 The coffered ceiling is made of wood and originally contained plaster-and-leaded-glass chandeliers, which have since been replaced by simpler fixtures.
+The elevators lead to the auditorium's mezzanine and upper balcony levels.

+Foyers

 The lobby leads south to the auditorium's entrance foyer.
-Within the foyer, above the doors from the lobby, is a semicircular plaster relief by Hugh Tallant, depicting progress.
+Within the north wall of the foyer, above the doors from the lobby, is a semicircular plaster relief by Hugh Tallant, depicting progress.
 This design includes a blue-and-gold representation of a woman with flower and leaf decorations on either side.
 Perry designed full-size panels for the foyer walls, which depicted the colony of New Amsterdam in the 17th century as well as a more modern view of New York City in the 19th century.
 The panels were subsequently removed when refreshment stands were added, and mirrors were installed in their place.
 The ceiling of the foyer contained a stained-glass dome, originally named "The Song of the Flowers".
 The stained glass vault was replaced with a vault painted gold.

-The south wall of the entrance foyer leads to a promenade foyer, which is as wide as the auditorium itself.
+The south wall of the entrance foyer leads to a promenade foyer at the rear of the auditorium, which spans the auditorium's width.
 The promenade foyer contains a groin vault with floral moldings.
 The foyer contains a wood balustrade overlooking the parterre orchestra level of the auditorium to the west.
 A sylvan-themed relief by Issing is at the southern end of the promenade foyer, leading to 41st Street.

-On the east wall of the promenade foyer, there are four staircases: two leading up to the auditorium's balconies and two leading down to the lounges.
+On the east wall of the promenade foyer, there are two sets of staircases, which lead up to the balconies and down to the lounges.
 The stairs are made of green-veined Maryland Cremo marble.
-The stairs contain green terracotta balustrades made with faience glazing, containing panels with vines, flowers, and animals.
-The oak-wood newel posts at each landing have figures inspired by characters from Shakespeare.
+Running alongside the stairs are green terracotta balustrades made with faience glazing, containing panels with vines, flowers, and animals.
+At each landing are oak-wood newel posts, with figures inspired by Shakespearean characters.
 The staircase decorations have been attributed to Norwegian architect Thorbjorn Bassoe.